-A middle ear infection, also called otitis media, occurs when a virus or bacteria causes the area behind the eardrum to become inflamed.
+A middle ear infection, also called otitis media, occurs when a virus or bacteria cause the area behind the eardrum to become inflamed.
 The condition is most common in children.
 According to the Lucile Packard Children’s Hospital at Stanford, middle ear infections occur in 80 percent of children by the time they reach age 3.

 Most middle ear infections occur during the winter and early spring.
 Often, middle ear infections go away without any medication.
-However, if pain persists or if you have a fever, you should seek medical treatment.
+However, you should seek medical treatment if pain persists or you have a fever.

 This type of ear infection comes on quickly and is accompanied by swelling and redness in the ear behind and around the ear drum.
 Fever, ear pain, and hearing impairment often occur as a result of trapped fluid and/or mucous in the middle ear.

 Otitis media with effusion

-After an initial infection has gone away, sometimes mucous and fluid will continue to build up in the middle ear.
+After an infection goes away, sometimes mucous and fluid will continue to build up in the middle ear.
 This can cause the feeling of the ear being “full” and affect your ability to hear clearly.